Mazda CX-5 Extended Warranty: Cost, Coverage and Plans

 Jump to insight

 An extended auto warranty effectively lengthens your warranty protection beyond what your vehicle comes with from the factory.
-For context, all new Mazda vehicles come with the following manufacturer’s warranties:
+For a Mazda CX-5, you have two main options for an extended warranty:

 1. An official Mazda-backed extended warranty (also known as a Mazda Protection Products Vehicle Service Agreement)